solanto/garden/notes/lussekatter.md

 - about 0.4 cups *unsweetened* Greek yogurt

   - This is our replacement for the original recipe's [*kvarg*](https://en.wikipedia.org/wiki/Quark_(dairy_product)).
+You can use quark if you happen to have it, [labne](https://en.wikipedia.org/wiki/Strained_yogurt#West_Asia_&_East_Mediterranean) if you're in a Middle-Eastern household, or basically any other savory [strained yogurt](https://en.wikipedia.org/wiki/Strained_yogurt).

 - about 1/4 tsp powdered saffron

   - Adjust to taste!

-- pinch of cardamom
+- pinch of cardamom (careful, it's overpowering)

-### dries

-- 350g gluten-free flour
+- about 600g gluten-free flour

   - I've had success with the Bob's Red Mill All-Purpose blend of rice flour & tapioca flour.

-  - You might need more!
-Gluten-free flours vary, a lot.
+  - You might need more, you might need less.
+Gluten-free flours vary—a lot.

-  - I listed this in mass units instead of volume units because I don't like measuring out flour.
-Bags of gluten-free flour are usually small and mass-labeled, so we can just divide the bag's contents visually instead of measuring.
-If your bag says 624g, just pour out slightly over half to get 350g.
+  - I listed this in mass units instead of volume units because I'm bad at measuring.
+Bags of gluten-free flour are usually small and mass-labeled, so we can just use a fraction of the bag instead (or most of the bag, for the flour I listed).

 - 1/2 cup almond flour